Guide - The Best of Park City

 Alpine Coaster and Adventure Activities

-What to ask about: The resort offers activity bundles that include the coaster alongside their climbing wall and zip line.
+What to ask about: The resort offers activity bundles that allow you to try all of the summer adventures.

 Swaner Preserve and EcoCenter